Lawman McCluskey remembered again

 In the meantime, we would like to do our part by remembering, once again, the sacrifice of Bernard (Barney) McCluskey, the first Madera officer to die in the line of duty.

 Officer McCluskey’s ordeal began on the evening of Aug.
 30, 1919, when Sheriff John Barnett received notice from Fresno that one Ben Obersheim, a 17-year-old youth, had stolen a car and was headed north toward Madera.
 Barnett alerted McCluskey to be on the lookout for the thief.

-About 1 a.m., as McCluskey was making his rounds, he stopped in at the New York Restaurant on South D Street.
+About 1 in the morning, as McCluskey was making his rounds, he stopped in at the New York Restaurant on South D Street.
 It was there that he spotted and recognized young Obersheim.
 Barney arrested the car thief, but he didn’t search or handcuff him.
-The officer simply grabbed him by the arm and led him away...
+The officer simply grabbed him by the arm and led him away.

 When the pair got to within a few feet of the jail, Obersheim twisted loose from Barney and pulled out a Colt revolver.
 Pressing it to McCluskey’s stomach, he pulled the trigger.
 Barney fell, mortally wounded, and the young criminal ran away.

 Deputy Sheriff George Van Curren was on duty at the jail, and when he heard the shot, he ran out, picked Barney up, and carried him inside.
 After calling for the doctors, he immediately notified Sheriff Barnett, who hastened to the jail and sent for his deputies.
 For the first time in Madera County’s history, an officer had fallen in the line of duty.